Skip to content

 Financial Services/Securities:

-• The Seventh Circuit Holds that ECOA Protects Prospective Applicants after applying Loper Bright: In CFPB Townstone Financial, Inc., the Seventh Circuit reversed a district court ruling and revived the CFPB’s claim under the Equal Credit Opportunity Act (ECOA).
+• The Seventh Circuit Holds that ECOA Protects Prospective Applicants after Applying Loper Bright: In CFPB Townstone Financial, Inc., the Seventh Circuit reversed a district court ruling and revived the CFPB’s claim under the Equal Credit Opportunity Act (ECOA).
 The CFPB alleged that Townstone Financial discouraged Black prospective applicants from applying for mortgages through discriminatory comments made on its podcast.
 The Court held that ECOA’s protections extend to prospective applicants and that discouraging them from applying is a violation of the law.
 The Court noted that the case was litigated prior to the Loper Bright but the Court approached the case as presenting a question of statutory interpretation subject to de novo review.
 The case was remanded for further proceedings, particularly regarding First Amendment concerns.

-• Trade Groups File Amicus Brief Supporting Auto Lender in CFPB UDAAP Case: The CFPB and the New York Attorney General filed a lawsuit against Credit Acceptance Corporation, a subprime auto lender, in January 2023, alleging violations of Unfair, Deceptive, or Abusive Acts or Practices (UDAAP).
+• Trade Groups File Amicus Brief Supporting Auto Lender in CFPB UDAAP Case: The CFPB and the New York Attorney General filed a lawsuit against Credit Acceptance Corporation, a subprime auto lender, in Jan.
+2023, alleging violations of Unfair, Deceptive, or Abusive Acts or Practices (UDAAP).
 The case was paused due to the CFSA v.
 CFPB case but was re-opened in June.
 The auto lender moved to dismiss the suit, and industry trade groups have filed an amicus brief, invoking the Supreme Court’s recent decision in Loper Bright Enterprises v.
 Raimondo to challenge regulatory authority under UDAAP.

 • Comment Letter Filed on Behalf of Mortgage Servicers that Proposed CFPB Rule Making on Mortgage Servicing is an Over-Reach: A comment letter submitted on behalf of mortgage servicers criticized the CFPB’s proposed rulemaking on mortgage servicing, claiming that it constitutes regulatory overreach.
 The letter argues that the rules would place undue burdens on servicers, potentially harming the industry and consumers alike.
 By invoking Loper Bright Enterprises v.
 Raimondo, the comment highlights concerns about the agency’s expansive interpretation of its authority under UDAAP and urges reconsideration of the proposal.